What apps does Roku not have?

 What Apps Does Roku Not Have?

 Roku, the popular streaming device, offers a vast selection of apps that cater to a wide range of entertainment preferences.
-With its extensive app store, Roku provides users with access to popular streaming services like Netflix, Hulu, and Amazon Prime Video, as well as a variety of other apps for news, sports, music, and more.
+With its extensive app store, Roku provides users with access to popular streaming services like Netflix, Hulu, and Amazon Prime Video, as well as a variety of niche apps for sports, news, and more.
 However, despite its impressive app library, there are still a few notable apps that Roku does not support.

 FAQ: